Introduction

 Daily routines and lifestyle decisions can either help or hurt a man’s mental health.
 Indeed, every choice matters, whether it is about work-life balance, sleep patterns, or diet.
 Furthermore, making mindful decisions in these areas can lead to significant improvements in overall well-being.

 Want to understand how depression manifests in men?
-Read more in this article about Depression in Men.
+Read this article on depression in men.

 3. How to Start a Fitness and Therapy Routine for Mental Health